Wilson Hall

 • Organizing all of these materials for each recommender in a folder or binder is best.
 If you are asking for letters to more than one school, I also would recommend a cover page with all due dates highlighted for your recommender.

-Q: Should I “waive” or “not waive” my right to access the recommendation?
 A: In my strongly held opinion, not waiving this right always signals a lack of confidence in the recommendation and thus, by implication, in your credentials.
-You should "waive" your right to access, but make sure that each recommender feels comfortable recommending you “without hesitation” and has said they will provide you with a “good recommendation” and not merely a “recommendation.”
+You should "waive" your right to access, but make sure that each recommender feels comfortable recommending you “without hesitation” and has said they will provide you with a “good recommendation,” and not merely a “recommendation.”
+Ask your recommenders explicitly whether they can provide you a strong recommendation before listing them on your application.

-Q: How many schools should I apply to?
 A: It is always a good idea to apply to your dream schools as well as some back-ups that you think you have a better chance of getting in.
 Even if you have sterling credentials, spots are limited and the factors that determine acceptance may be out of your hands.
-My rule of thumb is to say that students should apply to no less than four schools, which is time consuming and expensive, but an investment in your future.
+My rule of thumb is to say that students should apply to no fewer than four schools, which is time consuming and expensive, but an investment in your future.

-Q: How should I decide on programs?
 A: Ask your professors for their recommendations that pertain to your particular field of interest.
 Then spend a lot of time looking at websites to get a feel for each place and learn the intricacies of the programs.
 If you can go to a regional or national SBL or AAR meeting, that will help you know immediately what kinds of fields are interesting or not, and what mentors would be helpful or not.

-Q: How important is the G.R.E.?
 A: It depends on the school.
 Some don’t even look at it, while many base their initial cuts on it.
 The verbal section is generally the important one – don’t worry too much if you have a very high verbal score but a low math score.
 Some schools look at the “logic” score, others don’t.
-But DO study for the G.R.E. and give yourself time to retake it.
+But do study for the G.R.E. and give yourself time to retake it.

 Q: What else should I know?
-A: Two things.

 First, know that applying to graduate school can be quite costly.
 Check out the fees for the G.R.E., sending transcripts to each school, and each application fee.